 Highway Work Zones and Signs, Signals, and Barricades

 - Federal Highway Administration.
-US Department of Transporatoin (DOT) and Federal Highway Administration (FHWA).
+U.S. Department of Transportation (DOT) and Federal Highway Administration (FHWA).
 Contains links to their statistics and related information.

 - Building Safer Highway Work Zones: Measures to Prevent Worker Injuries From Vehicles and Equipment.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication.
-No. 2001-128, (2001, April).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication.
+No. 2001-128, (April 2011).
 Presents a list of interventions discussed during a workshop with over 30 industry participants.
 It is available at no charge by calling NIOSH at toll-free 1-800-35-NIOSH (1-800-356-4674).

 How can OSHA Help?